-We now have many more HIV medicines than we did in the past.
-However, when you don't adhere to your regimen and your virus develops resistance, you may have to take more pills, more frequently (for example, twice a day instead of once a day), or may have to try medicines that have new or different side effects.
+We now have many more HIV drugs than we did in the past.
+However, when you don't adhere to your regimen and your virus develops resistance, you may have to take more pills, more frequently (for example, twice a day instead of once a day), or may have to try treatments that have new or different side effects.
 Developing resistance also means that your choices for the future are more limited.

 The nitty-gritty practice of adherence

 Most people don't want to miss doses of their medicines, but it can be a challenge to remember them every day.
 Here are some practical tips for remembering to take your medicines:

 Make sure you have enough: Contact your VA or other pharmacy for a refill when you still have a 1-week supply, so that you don't run out.
 Talk to your pharmacist about programs to help you get your medicines on time, such as automatic refills.
 Remember to ask for refills at every clinic visit.